We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In more serious cases, endoscopic surgery may be necessary.
 In this procedure, the doctor guides a thin, flexible scope (endoscope) with a tiny lens at one end through the nasal cavity and sinuses.

 Sinus infections come in a few varieties, none of them pleasant, and all of them have the potential to fill your nose with an icky smell.
-Sinusitis, another name for sinus infection, can be caused by a virus or bacteria.
+Sinusitis, another name for sinus infection, normally caused by a virus or bacteria.

 Knowing the cause of your sinus infection is important to planning treatment.
 You can also have chronic sinusitis, which is a sinus infection that lasts for at least 12 weeks.